Félicité (2017 film): Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 97% based on 36 reviews, and an average rating of 6.9/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 98% based on 46 reviews, and an average rating of 7.3/10.
+The website's critical consensus states: "Félicité depicts a culture and a setting unfamiliar to many viewers, but its themes - and Véro Tshanda Beya Mputu's performance - transcend borders".
 On Metacritic, which assigns a weighted average score, the film holds a score of 75 out of 100, based on reviews from 13 critics, indicating "generally favorable reviews".
 Jordan Mintzer of The Hollywood Reporter described the film as "rough and heartfelt".